The People Against O'Hara: Plot

-Johnny's boss, Bill Sheffield, was shot and robbed during the night on the stairs of his home by two people in an older coupe.
-The murder is seen from a distance by a man coming out of a saloon.
-Police trace the car to Johnny.
-When detectives come to question him, Johnny flees, claiming that he believed that they were thugs after him.
-During his questioning, Detective Ricks and District Attorney Barra reveal the murder weapon also to have been his.
-Johnny claims both were stolen.
-A young punk, Pete Korvac, is brought in.
-He claims he was the driver, and fingers Johnny as the trigger man.
+Johnny's boss, Bill Sheffield, was shot and robbed by two people, and a witness observed the killing from a long distance.
+Police trace the culprits' car to Johnny.
+When detectives arrive to question him, Johnny flees, claiming that he believed that they were thugs seeking revenge.
+During Johnny's questioning, detective Vicent Ricks and district attorney Louis Barra reveal that the murder weapon was also his.
+Johnny claims that both the car and the weapon had been stolen.
+A young punk named Frank Korvac claims that he was the driver and fingers Johnny as the trigger man.

-Johnny admits that he had had a beef that day with Sheffield over some overtime pay, but insists that he was working all night.
-The night watchman refutes it.
-Instead, Johnny had been breaking up with his lover, Katrina, the young wife of "Knuckles" Lanzetti, a tough mobster who controls the waterfront.
-Knowing what would happen to Katrina if he reveals the truth, Johnny lies to both the D.A. and his own attorney.
+Johnny admits that he had argued with Sheffield that day but insists that he had been working all night.
+However, a night watchman refutes Johnny's claim.
+In reality, Johnny had been with his lover Katrina, the young wife of Knuckles Lanzetti, a tough mobster who controls the waterfront.
+Knowing what would happen to Katrina if he reveals the truth, Johnny lies to Barra and Curtayne.